Last updated: February, 2019

 Cross Fit Double Unders Ropes: With CrossFit, the goal is endurance.
 You want to do double unders for the longest amount of time.

-- Rope will be longer.
+- The rope will be longer.
 This is important for keeping proper form.

 - Thicker and heavier.
 The rope will be slower but provides better feedback